puppetlabs/puppetlabs-apache/README.md

 You need to set the contexts using `semanage fcontext` instead of `chcon` because Puppet's `file` resources reset the values' context in the database if the resource doesn't specify it.

+### Ubuntu 10.04

+The [`apache::vhost::WSGIImportScript`][] parameter creates a statement inside the virtual host that is unsupported on older versions of Apache, causing it to fail.
+This will be remedied in a future refactoring.

-### FreeBSD
+### Ubuntu 16.04

-In order to use this module on FreeBSD, you _must_ use apache24-2.4.12 (www/apache24) or newer.
+The [`apache::mod::suphp`][] class is untested since repositories are missing compatible packages.

 ## Development

 ### Contributing

-[Puppet Labs][] modules on the [Puppet Forge][] are open projects, and community contributions are essential for keeping them great.
+[Puppet][] modules on the [Puppet Forge][] are open projects, and community contributions are essential for keeping them great.
 We can’t access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.

 We want to make it as easy as possible to contribute changes so our modules work in your environment, but we also need contributors to follow a few guidelines to help us maintain and improve the modules' quality.

 For more information, please read the complete [module contribution guide][].

-### Running tests
+### Testing

 This project contains tests for both [rspec-puppet][] and [beaker-rspec][] to verify functionality.
 For detailed information on using these tools, please see their respective documentation.